JustBluce/QAML/README.md

 ## Preparations

 ### MySQL
-- Install mysql in your computer with the [following guide](https://dev.mysql.com/doc/mysql-installation-excerpt/8.0/en/)
+- Install mysql in your computer with the [following guide](https://dev.mysql.com/doc/mysql-installation-excerpt/8.0/en/) choose the one for your operating system.
-  - pip uninstall mysql (or whatever other package you installed that way)
-  - Visit https://dev.mysql.com/downloads/mysql/ and download proper mysql
+  - Or visit https://dev.mysql.com/downloads/mysql/ and download proper mysql
-  - Go through the setup process below and REMEMBER your password(will be used later)
+  - REMEMBER your password (will be used later)

 - Set up your database
   - open terminal
 ```